 Your heart is increasing its output to supply the baby with oxygen.
 Your enlarged heart is pumping about 20% more blood than prepregnancy.
 This volume will actually increase throughout your pregnancy for an ending increased heart output of 30-50%.

-clothes are getting tight, do not try to cram yourself into clothes.
+If your clothes are getting tight, do not try to cram yourself into clothes.
 Either invest in some maternity clothes, borrow them, wear your partner's clothing or unzip your pants!

-Alpha-fetoprotein Test (AFP) may be offered at this point.
+The maternal blood screening for neural tube defects, often called the Alpha-fetoprotein Test (AFP) may be offered at this point.
 It is a screening that is most accurate during the 15 - 17th weeks of gestation, although this screening has a high false positive rate.

 Have your cheeks been rosier lately?
 (We’re just talking about your face.)
 Are you feeling especially radiant?
 This famed “glow” is brought to you courtesy of the pregnancy fairy who has waved her magical “rosy tinge wand” over you.
 Seriously though, your body is experiencing an increase in blood be aware that increased blood flow might cause your blood vessels to expand, resulting in a series of not-so-magical nosebleeds flow and you probably do have flushed skin and cheeks.
 Just be aware that increased blood flow might cause your blood vessels to expand, resulting in a series of not-so-magical nosebleeds for some women, which although perfectly normal, are a bit gory if you’ve got a day job.
 If you find the nosebleeds especially irritable, consider purchasing a humidifier to ward off future nose bleeds.
 Also, do your best to avoid irritants, such as aerosols, smoke, dust, etc. Even though the placenta is regulating your babe’s hormones, you are still producing additional estrogen, which often causes swelling of the mucosa membranes, and leaving you with a stuffy nose—potentially throughout the duration of the pregnancy.
 These are just a few of the charming physical experiences you can chalk up to the pregnancy fairy!